metantonio/open-first-agent/readme.md

 ## Development

 To extend the project:
-1. Add new agents in the `cigar_agents` directory
+1. Add new agents in either the `cigar_agents` or `duck_browser_agent` directories
 2. Implement new tools in the `tools` directory
-3. Update the orchestrator agent to utilize new components
+3. Update the respective agent configurations
 4. Maintain consistent error handling and logging

 ## Error Handling